 Each member of the NC shall abstain from voting on any resolutions and/or participating in deliberations of his own re-election.

-Information regarding the directors nominated for re-election/re-appointment, including the information required under Appendix 7.4.1 of the Listing Rules is given in the "Board of Directors" section.
+Information regarding the director nominated for re-election, including the information required under Appendix 7.4.1 of the Listing Rules is given in the "Board of Directors" section.

 Independence of Directors